 Writing tasks need to be in contexts that require standard Australian English and students need to be aware of the purpose, audience and context of the text they will be writing.
 For example, writing to a letter to a friend will encourage spoken language whereas writing for publication in a local newspaper or a video clip will require standard Australian English.
-The writing task should be meaningful and teachers need to explain how it is relevant to students’ lives.
+The writing task should be meaningful and explain how it is relevant to students’ lives.

 Teaching about adjectives

-Although there are countless activities, worksheets, grammar books that teachers can use to teach aspect of grammar and language conventions, the important thing to remember is context.
+Although there are countless activities, worksheets, grammar books you can use to teach aspect of grammar and language conventions, the important thing to remember is context.
 Students will retain information when it is presented to them in meaningful ways and when it is most relevant or useful.
 Stand–alone ‘grammar’ worksheets are likely to be ineffective if they are not linked to the real content of the classroom.

 Deconstruct and reconstruct language

 Deconstructing language while reading assists students to comprehend the meaning of a text and its context as well as being an effective way for students to learn about grammar and the way standard Australian English is structured.
 Reconstructing language while writing is a way to give students the opportunity to use the knowledge gained and practice their skills in using standard Australian English.

 Activities to support the strategy